theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/README.md

 IntelliSense, linting, build shortcuts, and more for Tailwind CSS to enhance the development experience in Visual Studio 2022.

-**NOTE**: this extension is designed to be used with the latest version of Tailwind; there may be unintended effects when using earlier versions.
+**NOTE**: this extension is designed to be used with Tailwind 3/4; there may be unintended effects when using earlier versions.

 Download from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=TheronWang.TailwindCSSIntellisense).